XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

     Save the classic address and seed somewhere.

-3. Open your wallet app and provide a **Secret** (seed) value from an already-funded address, such as one you got from the [Testnet Faucet](xrp-testnet-faucet.html).
+3. Open your wallet app and provide a **Secret** (seed) value from an already funded address, such as one you got from the Testnet Faucet.

-4. Send at least the [base reserve](reserves.html) (currently 10 XRP) to the brand-new classic address you generated in the Python interpreter.
+4. Send at least the base reserve (currently 10 XRP) to the brand-new classic address you generated in the Python interpreter.

 5. Wait for the transaction to be confirmed, then close your wallet app.